IntroQG/site/source/lessons/L3/thermochron-basics.rst

 Basics of thermochronology
 ==========================

+Slides from the lecture will be posted after class.

+..
     Slides from the lecture on the basic concepts of thermochronology can be found below.

     .. admonition:: Lecture slides

         `Basics of thermochronology lecture slides <../../_static/slides/L3/Basic-concepts-of-thermochronology.pdf>`__